 Working with Basingstoke Voluntary Action and others, we are helping coordinate community support during the pandemic.

 Council tax support

-Following the government’s announcement of a new Hardship Fund to help vulnerable residents to pay their council tax, the borough council has now received further guidance on these measures and has implemented some changes.
+Following the government’s announcement of a new Hardship Fund to help vulnerable residents pay their council tax, we received further guidance on the measures and implemented some changes.

 Do you know someone who is not online?

 Can you help to share important information on how to receive help and support, as well as changes to our services during the COVID-19 outbreak?

 If you know someone who is not online like a neighbour, friend or family member, we would greatly appreciate your help to pass on important information.
 Find our printable newsletter on important COVID-19.

 The government has put in place a number of measures to support businesses affected by the COVID-19 pandemic.